2023 Dalian Professional F.C. season: Overview

 The CFA decided to ban Dalian Pro from registering new players at the beginning of January for previous salary disputes.

 The team started winter training on 8 February for one week, then moved to Haian on 15 February.
 Multiplayers left the team as their contracts were expired.

 As reported, Dalian Pro would be probably banned from transfer by FIFA for one or a few windows for violations in the previous season.

 Lin Liangming entered national team's training squad on 26 February.
 Former Dalian Pro player Sun Guowen was also included.

-On 13 March, the team moved again to Shanghai for another stage of preason training.
+On 13 March, the team moved again to Shanghai for another stage of preseason training.